 My Dead Sea Experience

 I had no time to really organize things so I was happy to go on a Masada Dead Sea tour with GetYourGuide, operated through a local tour company.

 While Tel Aviv is further from the Dead Sea than Jerusalem, it’s still very convenient.
-You can take the Masada and Dead Sea tour from Tel Aviv or from Jerusalem with the same operator from either city, actually.
+You can take the Masada and Dead Sea tour from Tel Aviv or from Jerusalem with the same operator, actually.

 So how did it all go?